Co-Founder, Seeds to Inspire

 The awareness of the impact my food choices had — not only on my health and the health of my family, but on planetary health and the suffering I was enabling with every bite — was heavy on my spirit.
 I felt as if I had betrayed myself by betraying those more helpless who were suffering the same exploitation I had suffered.
 The system had made me an enemy of myself and all I thought was good about myself.

 The fact is that our food choices are inherited, they are not ours.
-And when we challenge someone’s food choices, we are asking them to question the oldest and deepest understanding of who we are as individuals, people in culture, society, and family.
-The word Vegan is perceived to challenge tradition and identity so deeply, when in my view it is a profound reflection of the question: are your thoughts, words, and actions aligned with the story of who you think you really are?
-Don’t we all owe it to ourselves to do some real introspection and find out the answer?
-To understand why we hold on so deeply to what is considered “FOOD”?
+And when we challenge someone’s food choices, we are asking them to question the oldest and deepest understanding of who they are as individuals, people in culture, society, and family.
+The word Vegan is perceived to challenge tradition and identity so deeply when, in my view, it is a profound reflection of the question: are your thoughts, words, and actions aligned with the story of who you think you really are?
+Don’t we all owe it to ourselves to do some real introspection and find out the answer; to understand why we hold on so deeply to what is considered “FOOD”?

 To me, being Vegan is a moral ethic that embraces the understanding that We must stand up to oppression in all its forms.
 We must stand between Nature and all threats to Life and Truth.
 We must stand for Health, Justice, Peace, and the Right to Be.

 I have been Vegan my whole life and I didn’t know it.
 When I became aware of how devastating my food choices were — not only to the health and well being of my family, but to my community, my culture, my ancestral legacy, Earth, non-human animals, the planet — I chose health.
 I chose Truth, and I chose the right to be healthy.
 For myself and for the Whole.